f5devcentral/bigip_automation_examples/bigip/workflow-guides/Migration/OCP/Upload_Image_to_RedHat_OpenShift/Upload_Image_to_OCP_console.rst

-Uploading Image to RedHat OpenShift Platform Cluster
+Uploading Image to RedHat OpenShift Platform
 #########################################################

 In this article, we discuss about how to upload any image to RedHat OpenShift Platform (OCP) cluster, which is required to bring up a VM using it.